aijaz/blog/content/posts/2016/08/2016-08-28-moving-to-pelican.markdown

----
 title: "Moving to Pelican"
 date: 2016-08-28 00:30
-category:
-- Computers
+Category: Computers
-tags:
-- Octopress
-- Pelican
-- Ruby
-- Python
----
+Tags: Octopress, Pelican, Ruby, Python

 Several times in the past few months I have tried to add a post to this blog.
 But I couldn't because of some obscure Ruby error whenever I tried to generate the blog using Octopress.
 There was so much friction in the simple act of adding a new post, that I finally decided enough was enough and moved the blog to Pelican.